Dacada/thirty/BOGLE/exporter.md

 The extension is .bgl :)

 All numbers are little-endian encoded.
+All matrices are in column-major order.

 There's one header, then for each object an object header and object data.